The Media and Entertainment Law Review: United Arab Emirates

 iii Freedom of access to government information

-There are no such laws in the United Arab Emirates.
-The government distributes the information that it wishes to be distributed itself, and provides that information to news gatherers.
+There are no laws on freedom of access to government information in the UAE.
+The government itself distributes any information that it wishes to be distributed, and provides that information to newsgatherers.

 iv Protection of sources

-There are no such laws or customs in the United Arab Emirates, and no recent cases to report.
+There are no laws or customs regarding protection of sources in the UAE, and no recent cases to report.

-As a general note, the government can require information from any entity it deems necessary for its operation and protection.
+As a general note, the government can require any entity to provide information the government deems necessary for its operation and protection.

 v Private action against publication